Meet the Team

 She has over 25 years of experience working with people with disabilities in various capacities, including employment, case management, respite, and education.
 Karin has also managed a restaurant and taught school.
 She earned a B.S. at Stephen F. Austin State University.

 Karin loves reading, stamping cards, baking, and playing games.
-She and her husband also enjoy providing home to cats and kittens.
+She and her husband also enjoy providing a foster home to mother cats and their kittens.

 Don’s dad was in the military for 33 years, which allowed Don to travel throughout Switzerland, Italy, Germany, Bavaria, and Austria while growing up.
 Through his travels, he learned to appreciate different cultures and different ways of life.

 He learned at a young age to respect others, even though they are different from him.
 Don returned to the US and moved to Colorado in 1967.
 He got a degree in Business Administration from the University of Western Colorado.
 He spent many years working as a manager in the restaurant business, through which he learned that everyone likes to be respected and treated as an equal.
 As a manager, Don used his skills to direct and motivate people.
 He is able to look at employment from both the employer’s perspective, as well as the job seeker’s/employee’s perspective.